VinodhkumarBaskaran/GenAI-Work/Product_assistance/README.md

 # _**🧠 GenAI Product Assistant (Indian Market)**_

 This is a GenAI-powered product assistant tailored for the Indian market.
 It uses `LangChain`, `Groq (Gemma 2B model)`, and `Pydantic` to return structured product data in JSON format.
-The assistant provides product name, description, and price (in USD format).
+The assistant provides product name, description, and price (in INR format).